An 8-Factor HJM Model For The Japanese Government Bond Yield Curve, 1974 To 2016: The Impact Of Negative Rates And Smoothing Issues

 Assertion A: There are no factors other than the short term rate of interest that are statistically significant in explaining yield curve movements.
 This assertion is false.
 Table VI shows, using principal components analysis, that 8 factors are needed to explain the movements of the Japanese Government Bond yield curve.
 Exhibit IX makes the same point in more detail.

-Assertion B: There may be more than one factor, but the incremental explanatory power of the 2 nd and other factors is so miniscule as to be useless.
-This assertion is false, as the 2 nd through 8 th factors in the Japanese Government Bond market explain 33% of forward rate movements, compared to 67% for the first factor alone.
+Assertion B: There may be more than one factor, but the incremental explanatory power of the 2nd and other factors is so miniscule as to be useless.
+This assertion is false, as the 2nd through 8th factors in the Japanese Government Bond market explain 33% of forward rate movements, compared to 67% for the first factor alone.
 In most countries, the best "first factor" is not the short rate of interest used by many large banks; it is the parallel shift factor of the Ho and Lee model.

-Assertion C: A one-factor "regime shift" model is all that is necessary to match the explanatory power of the 2 nd and other factors.
+Assertion C: A one-factor "regime shift" model is all that is necessary to match the explanatory power of the 2nd and other factors.
 This assertion is also false.
 A recent study prepared for a major U.S. bank regulator also confirmed that a one factor "regime shift" term structure model made essentially no incremental contribution toward resolving the persistent lack of accuracy in one factor term structure models.

 References